NOW OFFERING NO FEE ($0) UP-FRONT CHAPTER 13 FILING OPTIONS!

 What Are the Legal Fees for Bankruptcy?

 Chapter 7 – Total fees for a Chapter 7 case vary depending on factors such as complexity, is there a business involved, are there lawsuits or liens filed etc. We will provide flat fee pricing for Chapter 7 cases usually at the time of the initial phone consultation.
 We do not set deadlines for the payment of fees and accept payment plans.
-In addition, once you come for your initial in-office consultation, engage our services and pay a retainer of $200 or more, you can let your creditors know you have retained an attorney and we will be willing to talk with your creditors as your legal representative.
+In addition, once you come in for your initial in-office consultation, engage our services and pay a retainer of $200 or more, you can let your creditors know you have retained an attorney and we will be willing to talk with your creditors as your legal representative.

-Chapter 13 – We now will file No Cash Up-Front Chapter 13 cases.
+Chapter 13 – We now will file No Fee Up-Front Chapter 13 cases.
 That is right . . . you do not have to pay anything toward the costs of a lawyer to get your case filed, as long as you have a job and have direct pay to the Trustee!
 We are willing to be paid over time through the Chapter 13 Plan . . . . so you do not pay us anything directly (except for the Court filing costs shown below).
 We can file the case, save your home, car, stop that garnishment etc., and you pay nothing up front . . . except court costs!

-Fees are charged on an hourly basis and paid through the Chapter 13 Plan after receiving Court approval.
+Our attorney fees under Chapter 13 are charged on an hourly basis and paid through the Chapter 13 Plan after receiving Court approval.

 *The Sader Law Firm reserves the right to charge a Fee in certain circumstances due to case complexity, emergency nature or if the case requires filing outside of the Kansas City area.
-The No Cash Up-Front Chapter 13 cases must utilize direct pay such as a Wage Order.
+The No Fee Up-Front Chapter 13 cases must utilize direct pay such as a Wage Order.
 Cases not utilizing direct pay or Wage Orders are subject to higher Initial Fees.

 What are the Required Bankruptcy Filing Costs?